aprilwebster/ai_and_ml_metadata/README.md

 ## metadata standards
 - to be useful and understandable, metadata must be standardized to provide a common language with clear semantics
 - without a common language, integration and interoperability are not possible
-- XML is the language of choice for industry standards
+- XML is the language of choice for most industry standards as because if its semi-structure natures provide a way to provide  organization properties that make it easier to analyze while still allowing for unstructured data to be represented in fields.

 ### standards bodies
 - ISO